smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid identity.md

               **Note**:  Azure AD Password Protection Proxy and Application Proxy install different versions of the Microsoft Azure AD Connect Agent Updater service.
 These different versions are incompatible when installed side by side, so it is not recommended to install Azure AD Password Protection Proxy and Application Proxy side by side on the same machine.

+        - Backup domain controller

+            - In order to increase availability of resources and authentication located on-premises, it is recommended to also add a backup domain controller within the hybrid infrastructure.
+This backup domain controller could be a virtual machine in Azure or a physical server on-premises as long as it is able to communicate directly with the primary domain controller.
+            - This backup domain controller will have Azure AD Connect installed and configured in standby mode and can be made primary if the main domain controller goes offline.
+            - The backup domain controller can also have a pass through authenticator agent installed for redundancy and also configured with the application proxy configuration to maintain resiliency for application access.

-2. What is the failover process for components that operate in the active/passive mode?
+1. What is the failover process for components that operate in the active/passive mode?

    - Network connectivity between Active Directory and Azure Active Directory